How much food should I feed my puppy?

 Here’s more about potty training, by our friend Melissa R. Shyan Norwalt, Ph.D., CAAB

 “Housetraining is a pretty big issue sometimes.
 Sometimes our expectations are too high or too low.
 Sometimes we still use the techniques our parents taught us — stick the dog or puppy’s nose in the mess and yell “Bad Dog!” and then take it outside.
 Unfortunately, all most dogs learn from this chastisement is to avoid the owner when eliminating (“if I poo in front of you, you grab my neck and stick my face in yucky stuff”), and/or to hide the in-house elimination so that they don’t get their noses pushed into the mess.
-There are better and more effective ways.
-Techniques to consider (and these can be combined sometimes):

 I. General Comments: